Towards Conditional Feature Alignment for Cross-Domain Counting: Dataset Details

-\subsection{Dataset Details}
+\section{Dataset Details}

-In this section, we will provide details about the dataset we implemented in our experiments, including cell counting datasets and crowd counting datasets.
-Example visualization is shown as \cref{fig:data_vis}.
+This section provides details of the datasets used in our experiments, including cell-counting and crowd-counting datasets.
+Example visualisations are shown in Figure~\ref{fig:data_vis}.

-For the crowd-counting task, the datasets include UCF-QNRF (UCF) \cite{ucf}, ShanghaiTech (SHA \& SHB) \cite{ShanghaiTech}, and JHUCrowd++\cite{RN267}.
-The details of the crowd dataset are shown as follows: \begin{itemize}[leftmargin=*] \item UCF \cite{ucf} is a large-scale dataset that contains 1535 high solution images with considerable crowd variation.
-The images are obtained from the Web by multiple platforms.
-So, the resolutions are highly dynamic.
-The average density of images is 1000 counts but with a standard deviation 7605.14. \item The ShanghaiTech \cite{ShanghaiTech} dataset consists of parts A and B, containing 482 and 716 samples, respectively.
-Part A (SHA) is obtained from the Web with dynamic resolutions.
-The mean of counts per image is 541, with a standard deviation of 504.
-Part B (SHB) is retrieved from the security monitoring cameras on busy streets with fixed resolutions.
-The mean of counts per image is 122, with a standard deviation 93. \item The JHUCrowd++ \cite{RN267} dataset consists of 4,372 images with detailed annotations, totaling approximately 1.51 million instances.
+For the crowd-counting task, the datasets include UCF-QNRF (Q) \cite{ucf}, ShanghaiTech (A \& B) \cite{ShanghaiTech}, and JHUCrowd++~\cite{RN267}.
+The crowd datasets are summarised as follows: \begin{itemize}[leftmargin=*] \item UCF-QNRF \cite{ucf} is a large-scale dataset that contains 1,535 high-resolution images with considerable crowd variation.
+The images are collected from the web across multiple platforms, so their resolutions vary substantially.
+The average count per image is 1,000, with a standard deviation of 7,605.14. \item The ShanghaiTech \cite{ShanghaiTech} dataset consists of parts A and B, containing 482 and 716 samples, respectively.
+Part A (A) is obtained from the web with dynamic resolutions.
+The mean count per image is 541, with a standard deviation of 504.
+Part B (B) is retrieved from security monitoring cameras on busy streets with fixed resolutions.
+The mean count per image is 122, with a standard deviation of 93. \item The JHUCrowd++ \cite{RN267} dataset consists of 4,372 images with detailed annotations, totalling approximately 1.51 million instances.
 The images are collected from diverse sources, including the web and surveillance cameras, featuring varying resolutions and perspectives.
 The dataset captures a wide range of crowd densities, from sparse to extremely dense scenes.
-The mean count per image is approximately 346, with a standard deviation of 1,094, indicating significant variability in crowd counts across the dataset. \end{itemize} The environments of the crowd datasets, including various weathers and scenes, are among the most challenging issues to handle in crowd counting.
-It requires algorithms with higher adaptability to handle it.
+The mean count per image is approximately 346, with a standard deviation of 1,094, indicating significant variability in crowd counts across the dataset. \end{itemize} The environments of the crowd datasets, including varied weather conditions and scenes, are among the most challenging issues in crowd counting.
+They require algorithms with strong adaptability.
 Overall, the selection of datasets covers a sufficient variety of environments and scenes.
-In the following experiments, we examine the transferability by evaluating its performance in transferring features between the domains from the datasets shown above.
+In the following experiments, we examine transferability by evaluating performance in transferring features between the domains described above.